Here are the new games coming to Nvidia GeForce Now this week

 Nvidia also offers a paid membership option that gives you priority access to gaming servers without any session length limit.
 This subscription will cost you $12.99/month or $64.99 for six months.

-Lastly, the company’s recently-released RTX 3080 tier provides a low ‘click-to-pixel’ latency of 56 milliseconds, and a boost in framerates and overall performance.
+Lastly, the company’s recently-released RTX 3080 tier provides a low ‘click-to-pixel’ latency of 56ms, and a boost in framerates and overall performance.
 The subscription is available for $24.99/month or $129.99 for six months.

 Learn more about Nvidia GeForce and its subscription options here.
 Find all games coming to the cloud streaming platform in April here.